jenneugenio/cape/README.md

 We're using [kind](https://kind.sigs.k8s.io/) for deploying Cape into kubernetes locally.

-To get started you need to first startup kind, build the docker images and deploy the helm charts to get the coordinator, the connector and the database running.
+To get started you need to first startup kind, build the docker images and deploy the helm charts to get the coordinator and the database running.
 This can be done with the following `mage` command:

 ```